 - £100 could allow our community nurses to continue making home visits, ensuring that patients can spend Christmas at home with family and friends.

 How are the Christmas trees recycled and how is the money raised?

 Once your tree has been collected, it is taken to a local Household Waste and Recycling Centre, with the support of Kent County Council and FCC Environment.
 From there, they are taken to specialist recycling farms at Blaise Farm in West Malling and Hope Farm in Capel-le-Ferne.
 They are then composted within a covered building system and turned into two grades of compost, a 20mm grade used for agricultural purposes and a 10mm grade used as a soil improver for general composting and landscaping uses within the local area.
 What’s even better is that, whilst helping to support the charity, you will be reducing your environmental impact too.
-Some of our trees are also chipped and used for composts locally, some are chipped and donated to an animal rescue centre.
+Some of our trees are also chipped and used within hospice grounds, or for composts locally.
 So, as you can see, your tree’s onward journey is far more valuable than just being put out after Christmas.

 Companies pledge support

 Every generous donation from our amazing community helps to make sure we can be there for the next family who needs us.

 If you or someone you love has been diagnosed with a life-limiting illness, find out about the full range of services Pilgrims can offer.